Azure/azure-powershell/src/Storage/Storage.Management/help/Get-AzDataLakeGen2ChildItem.md

 This command lists the direct sub items from a Filesystem

-### Example 2: List recursively from a folder, and fetch permission/owner/ACL
+### Example 2: List recursively from a directory, and fetch permission/owner/ACL
 ```
 PS C:\>Get-AzDataLakeGen2ChildItem -FileSystem "filesystem1" -Path "dir1/" -Recurse -FetchPermission